dshorthouse/bloodhound/README.md

 ### Step 4: Cluster Agents & Store in Neo4j

      $ RACK_ENV=production ./bin/cluster_agents.rb --truncate --cluster
+     # Can start 2+ workers, each with 40 threads to help speed-up processing
      $ RACK_ENV=production sidekiq -c 40 -q cluster -r ./environment.rb

 Truncating a large Neo4j graph.db usually does not work.
 Instead, it is best to entirely delete the graph.db directory then recreate it.